 KUPER Listed by thegentlemen Ransomware Group

 On May 8, 2026, German woodworking machinery manufacturer Heinrich KUPER GmbH appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which employs between 120 and 190 people and supplies specialized veneer, solid-wood and packaging equipment to customers worldwide, had internal files exfiltrated during a ransomware attack.
+The company, which employs between 120 and 190 people and supplies specialized veneer, solid-wood and packaging equipment to customers worldwide, is claimed to have had internal files exfiltrated during a ransomware attack.

 Why This Matters for You and Your Family